tp tate@programs security checks

 Policies must be inspectable.

-Security buyers need to see the exact rule, matched field, action, and fallback.
+Security buyers need the exact rule, matched field, action, and fallback.
 A demo that only says "guardrails" still looks unfinished.

 tools